 ConsenSys Academy, available at Coursera

 This is an introductory course to blockchain.
 The course is suitable for both programmers and non-programmers.
-The first three parts of the course feature information about blockchain and the underlying technology.
+The first three parts of the course feature information about the underlying technology.
 The fourth part of the course goes much further into an analysis of Ethereum and the capabilities of modern blockchains.

 Though blockchain systems have not yet been sufficiently developed to the point where they can be deployed on a large scale across the various industries, work will progress quickly now that the ideas are out in the public domain.
 The rapid pace of advancement that is likely to occur in the space will lead to solutions that enable businesses to replace workers with efficient blockchain systems.
 As such, workers should begin to prepare for this eventuality as soon as possible.
-Since the replication of high level skills and tasks are not the end goal of the blockchain systems, working to attain “high-level” skills would be a good measure to take as a preparation for unknown change in the “low level” and “middle-level” skill categories.
-Luckily, it will take time for blockchain solutions to be deployed in real world use cases, since there are a lot of regulatory, social and work regulations which have been set up throughout time.
+Since the replication of high level skills and tasks are not the end goal of these systems, working to attain “high-level” skills would be a good measure to take as a preparation for unknown change in the “low level” and “middle-level” skill categories.
+Luckily, it will take time for solutions to be deployed in real world use cases, since there are a lot of regulatory, social and work regulations which have been set up throughout time.

 Go to https://skillsgaptrainer.com for more skills training.